 It's inevitable that some shrubs, for whatever reason, will need to be relocated in your garden.
 And there is no better time to do this than in the autumn.
-Here, Nathan James Dodd describes the best way to successfully move a shrub.
+Here, Martyn Loach describes the best way to successfully move a shrub.

 They may have outgrown the space where they were initally planted, you may have re-designed the garden and they now just don't 'fit in', or you may finally admit that the shrub was planted in the wrong place.